You are here

 - Library Development provides leadership and support for public and school libraries, plus continuing education and consultation.

-- The Library Research Service maintains the library jobline and collects and analyzes data on library use to help inform libraries and their users on the current status of services.
+- The Library Research Service collects and analyzes data on library use to help inform libraries and their users on the current status of services.

 - Additional staff help track and distribute state and federal funds to implement new projects.